ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam2.md

 ## Task 3 – Main and Command-Line Arguments

-Your task is to write a program `WordFilter.java` that has a WordFilter method with the following behavior:
+Your task is to write a program `WordFilter.java` that has a WordFilter class with a main method with the following behavior:

 ```
 $ javac WordFilter.java